shadiakiki1986/docker-fscrawler/README.md

 Probably a good idea to get the alpine image to work.

 ## Usage Instructions
-The image is published on docker hub [here](https://hub.docker.com/r/shadiakiki1986/fscrawler/).

 ### stand-alone docker
 To run it against an elasticsearch instance served locally at port 9200,